bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

   [these](https://www.tutorialspoint.com/mongodb/mongodb_aggregation.htm) docs
   and [here](https://docs.mongodb.com/manual/reference/operator/aggregation/)

-### Budget Aggregation `'/budget'`
+### Budget Aggregation `'/budget/:id/summary'`

-* For this Route you'll want to write a `'/get'` that will take the `sum` of all your expenses, and return the difference between the total from your account.
+* For this Route you'll want to write a `'/get'` that will take the `sum` of all your expenses, and return the difference between the total from your budget and summed up expenses.
 * consider what you'll need here.
   [$sum](https://docs.mongodb.com/manual/reference/operator/aggregation/sum/)
   will be your best friend.
-And you'll also want to consider that you'll need to be querying for the total account.
+And you'll also want to consider that you'll need to be querying for the total budget.

-### Category Spending Aggregation `'/category-expenses'`
+### Category Spending Aggregation `'/expenses?aggregatedBy=category'`

-* With this route, we want to see a list of the categories you spend the most amount on.
+* With this route, we want to see a list of the categories and what you've spent so far.
-* You may need to `$sum` up all the categories, then sort them `desc` so that we can use that aggregation successfully.
+* sum up all all expenses by category and order the response by total expense.
+* Order should be categerories with most expense at the top.

 ### If you get finished early, go ahead and research Async Await and attempt to refactor your controllers to use this awesome syntactic sugar!